LuisParedes1/aprendizaje-automatico/README.md

 Simple Next.js project to use as new Tweet input

-To run the frontend, inside `/frontend` folder run:
+To run the frontend, inside `/frontend` folder, run:

 ```
 npm run dev